dfalster/baad/Tasks.md

 ## Changes required after revising variable list

-Remove vegetation type for any non-field grown plants
+* Remove vegetation type for any non-field grown plants

-Fix lai values that are text
+* Fix lai values that are text

-Mark MAP, MAT, family, as "user" supplied, then populate from standardised data (world clim)
+* Mark MAP, MAT, family, as "user" supplied, then populate from standardised data (world clim)

-Conifer leaf area - define ideal, then implement it.
+* Conifer leaf area - define ideal, then implement it.
- - check all studies with conifers to standardise measurements
+ * check all studies with conifers to standardise measurements
+ * Definition should be 'half of total surface area' (other measurements often include either 'projected area', or 'total surface area')

-Check methods variables for h.c
+* Check methods variables for h.c

-Check branch mass and determine consistent definition and check implemented this way
+* Check branch mass and determine consistent definition and check implemented this way

-Delete c.d variable, for these studies ensure h.c is calculated correctly (Aiba2005       Delagrange2004 Osada0000      Osada2003      Osada2005      Osunkoya2007   Petritan2009   Sterck0000)
+* Delete c.d variable, for these studies ensure h.c is calculated correctly (Aiba2005       Delagrange2004 Osada0000      Osada2003      Osada2005      Osunkoya2007   Petritan2009   Sterck0000)

-Change leaf N to per mass
+* Change leaf N to per mass

-In variableDefinitions file, change Variables with NewName given in column, need to change throughout whole directory, i.e. all dataMatchColumns.csv
+* In variableDefinitions file, change Variables with NewName given in column, need to change throughout whole directory, i.e. all dataMatchColumns.csv